Krealsion/Zen/Log.md

 NOTE: This is only for objects that will be continually updated, as if it is a constant, just convert and pass using option 1

 ALSO SEE:
-`anything_storage_examples.cpp` in the `examples` folder for a good example of how a function can be created and used.
+`var_storage_examples.cpp` in the `examples` folder for a good example of how a function can be created and used.

 #### Final Thoughts:
-This is probably the coolest thing I've ever built, and has gone through quite a few iterations.
-While I am very happy with how this turned out, I am sure it will go through a few more before I am confident it is set in stone.
+This is an interesting solution to the problem given that it doesn't immediately address the problem.
+It provides a very good framework on how to solve it, while also being useful for many other situations.

 Something that is currently not being done, and likely will be added in the future is catching memory access errors.
-Currently it is the job of the user to ensure that the AnythingStorages aren't storing pointers to invalid data.
+Currently it is the job of the user to ensure that the VarStorages aren't storing pointers to invalid data.